 I was looking through your website of old forgotten pubs in Chester

-hoping to discover something of the Carnarvon Castle on Watergate.
+hoping to discover something of the Carnarvon Castle on Watergate Street.
 I

 thought that the attached photo may be of interest.
 It is from a silver